LukaszKuciel/MSSQL_Translation_Agency_Database/README.md

 2. For each translator of a given order, the percentage share in the translation is determined.
 3. A translator cannot be assigned twice to translate the same order.
 4. The customer may have many documents in different original languages.
 5. The client may order his documents for translation but only if there is a translator who knows both the language of the original and the language of translation.
-6. The document can be translated many times into various languages offered.
+6. The document can be translated many times into various languages ​​offered.
 7. The document can belong to only one client.
 8. The language can specify the language of the original for many documents.
 9. The language can define the language of translation for many orders.